san99tiago/java-barista/projects/FirstSteps/README.md

 the result in the try-catch.
 * We can create custom errors (exceptions), by adding the logic and using the keyword "throw" in our code, so that we can design our programs more "secure/tested".

+---

+## Generic Programming
+They are a scalable way to extend Java's type-system to be able to extend methods to operate on different objects of multiple types, while providing a main code, with complete compile-time safety.<br>
+They work by specifying the type of objects of classes/methods when creating instances (and the definitions of those classes/methods change slightly).<br>
+It had an advantage of avoiding code repetition, while allowing extra objects functionalities.<br>
+We have some advantages for using generic programming in our code:<br>
+* Simpler code for complex projects.
+* Avoid repeating code for each object type.
+* Error checking-warnings in compiling time (not in runtime), making code "safer".
+This is one of the most important things about this approach!
+* An example of this is the "ArrayList<T>" class, that works for multiple object-types.